pratTweaks/Windows-Power-Manager/README.md

 # Windows-Power-Manager
-Windows Power Manager can be used to do certain Power Functions like Log Off, Lock, Shut Down, Hibernate, Sleep, Restart.
-These functions can be performed instantly or after a certain time.
+Windows Power Manager can be used to do perform Power Functions instantly with one click or after certain time.
+Functions:
+1. Log Off
+2. Lock
+3. Shut Down
+4. Hibernate
+5. Sleep
+6. Restart